charlon/django-scaffold-template/README.md

     $ (projectenv) python manage.py runserver 0.0.0.0:8000

-    You should see the Django..
-It worked! message when viewing http://localhost:8000
+**It worked!** You should see the Django server running when viewing http://localhost:8000

 ## Working ##